muzafferarikan/gNOMO2/README.md

 ```
 bash workflow/scripts/prepare_config.sh
 ```
-Now you will find a config.yaml file created inside `config` folder.
-Check sample names and assigned omics combination for your data and modify listed analysis parameters if you need.
+This script generates a config.yaml file based on contents of "data" directory within `config` folder.
+Check sample names and assigned omics combination for your data and modify listed analysis parameters according to your analysis and metadata.

 ## Running locally
 After completing the steps described above, gNOMO2 is ready to run: